ankane/field_test/README.md

 - Seamlessly handles the transition from anonymous visitor to logged in user
 - Results are stored in your database

+Uses [Bayesian methods](http://www.evanmiller.org/bayesian-ab-testing.html) to evaluate results so you don’t need to choose a sample size ahead of time.

 ## Installation

 Add this line to your application’s Gemfile: